Q: I’m not in NYC, how can I hire you?

 Q: How much GMAT tutoring do I need?

 A: This is another really common (understandably so) question.
 Most of our students do around 12 hours of tutoring.
 That's it?!!!
 Yep.
 We try to be as efficient as possible and get a lot of mileage out of just keeping your studying extremely organized.
 But to answer this for you I need to know where you are in your GMAT prep and where you want to go.
 If you want fine-tuning after having studied on your own for 4 months you will probably need less time than someone who is starting from scratch.
 If you are scoring 200 points below where you want to be then you should expect to spend a bunch of time with a GMAT tutor.
 Everybody learns at their own pace.
 Everybody has different goals.
-The best thing to do is to give me a call and I would be happy to talk about where you are and where you want to be.
-Before we have this conversation it would be helpful for you to complete your GMAT Registration so that you can download the GMATprep software and take an official GMATprep practice test.
+The best thing to do is to email over your situation and I would be happy to talk about where you are and where you want to be.
+Before we have this conversation it would be helpful for you to complete your GMAT Registration so that you can download the GMAT prep software and take an official GMAT prep practice test.